Step 1

 What is Social Prescribing

-It is fairly new to health care and has become an important part, supporting people with health care needs, guiding them to local services in their local area.
+Social prescribing is relatively new to healthcare, but is becoming an important part of supporting people with healthcare needs by guiding them to local services in their area.

 Here is a really useful video describing what and how Social Prescribers could help you.
 Click here to watch the video.

-Social prescribing is available in countries worldwide, with programs established or developing in North America (Canada, USA), Europe (UK, Ireland, Spain, Netherlands, Germany, Finland, Portugal, Denmark, Norway, Poland), Asia (China, South Korea, Japan, Singapore, Hong Kong, Malaysia), Oceania (Australia, New Zealand), and Africa (Nigeria)
+Social prescribing is available in many countries worldwide, with programs established or being developing in North America (Canada, USA), Europe (UK, Ireland, Spain, Netherlands, Germany, Finland, Portugal, Denmark, Norway, Poland), Asia (China, South Korea, Japan, Singapore, Hong Kong, Malaysia), Oceania (Australia, New Zealand), and Africa (Nigeria).